Accelerating convolutional neural network by exploiting sparsity on GPUs: Introduction

-Some efforts have focused on reducing the calculations of zero values in neural networks, such as SqueezeFlow \cite{b19}, SCNN \cite{b20}.
-A new FPGA hardware architecture was proposed to use sparsity to reduce memory and computational requirements \cite{b21}.
-Besides, a quantized approach is proposed to accelerate and compress convolutional networks on mobile devices. \cite{quantized} Above works obtain outstanding acceleration effects and provide new development directions for deep learning acceleration.
-However, new architectures based on FPGA or ASIC are not flexible and have a long development cycle, compared with CPU or GPU platform.
-Some algorithms exploiting sparsity for convolution operations on CPU are proposed and can achieve considerable speedup over their dense counterparts \cite{b17,b18,cpu-cnn-Park,b22}.
-GPU is widely used for accelerating CNN because of its strong computing power based on highly-optimized cuBLAS \cite{im2col2,sc2016}.
-Current implementations of sparsity optimization on GPU are usually based on sparse libraries such as cuSPARSE \cite{cuSparse, GPU-arXiv-2020, GPU-ICPP-2019}.
-For the convolution layer, the feature maps and filters can be processed with three steps, extension, compression and sparse matrix computation by cuSPARSE.
-However, exploiting sparsity in convolution operation can hardly achieve satisfactory performance when CNN is implemented on GPU \cite{GPU-NIPS-2015}.
-Very limited speedup over cuBLAS-based convolution methods is obtained \cite{GPU-AAAI-2019, GPU-MICRO-2019}.
+Some efforts focus on reducing the calculations of zero values in neural networks by designing new hardware architecture \cite{b19, b20, b21,GoSPA,SNAP}, which obtain outstanding acceleration effects.
+However, new architectures based on FPGA or ASIC have a relatively long development cycle, compared with CPU or GPU.
+Some algorithms exploiting sparsity for convolution operations on CPU are proposed and achieve considerable speedup over their dense counterparts \cite{cpu-sparseconv,b18,cpu-cnn-Park,b22,amer2021high}.
+GPU is widely used for accelerating CNN because of its strong computing power for parallelizable processes such as large-scale matrix multiplication based on highly-optimized cuBLAS \cite{im2col2,sc2016}.
+Current implementations of sparse convolution on GPU are usually based on sparse libraries such as cuSPARSE \cite{GPU-arXiv-2020, GPU-ICPP-2019}.
+For the convolution layer, feature maps and filters can be processed with three steps, extension, compression and sparse matrix computation by cuSPARSE.

+However, exploiting sparsity in convolution operation can hardly achieve satisfactory performance when CNN is implemented on GPU \cite{GPU-NIPS-2015}, and very limited speedup over cuBLAS-based convolution methods is obtained \cite{banlanced-sparsity, STC}.
 The reasons are as follows.
 1) The above three steps are separately completed on GPU, so the data are loaded from and stored into global memory at least three times.
 When using cuSPARSE, the data are even needed to be transferred between CPU and GPU.
 2) The cost of real-time compression affects the performance.
 3) Sparse matrix computation is less efficient than its dense counterparts on GPUs \cite{GPU-Escort-2018}.

+On the other hand, the pooling operation usually starts after the convolution results are transferred from GPU to CPU in traditional CNN implementations.
+This increases traffic not only between global memory and shared memory on GPU but also between CPU and GPU.
+To address this problem, some works \cite{Pytorch,b37,Fused-layer, Data-Reuse,MegaKernels} consider integrating different CNN layers into one GPU kernel to decrease communication overhead.
+However, the adjacent layers are simply put together in one kernel, and the sparsity for convolution operation is not considered.
+In this paper, we propose two novel methods to accelerate CNN on GPUs.
+Our contributions can be summarized as follows.